Yorivel/Dynamic-Wardrobe/docs/examples/pinned.md

 ## Matching Exclusion

 An outfit named **`!home cozy`** will never be automatically picked as a home outfit.
 The `!` prefix tells the mod to ignore it entirely during matching — it only activates when you manually equip it.

+For the full pinning reference, see [Pinned Outfits](../pinned.md).
+For how pins fit into the override order, see [Priority System](../priority.md).